 I suspect many career-minded people share my paralyzing fear of making the wrong career choices.
-More than most, recruiters are particularly prone to self-analysis about their careers and their career paths.
-After all, a good portion of the day is spent judging other people on their career choices and career paths and making decisions based on those choices and their explanations.
-It’s very difficult to know how to acquire the right skills for maximum career happiness.
+More than most, Recruitment Process Outsourcing (RPO) recruiters are particularly prone to self-analysis about their careers and their career paths.
+After all, recruiters spend a good portion of the day judging other peoples' career choices and making decisions based on those choices and their explanations.
+It is very difficult to know how to acquire the right skills for maximum career happiness.

-Conventional wisdom (and academic models) place our career choices on an axis that pits depth in a company versus depth in an industry.
-A person that works for one company acquires deep knowledge of that company, but narrower industry knowledge than someone who has worked for multiple organizations.
+Conventional wisdom (and academic models) places our career choices on an axis that pits depth in a specific company versus depth in an industry.
+A person who works for one company acquires a deep knowledge of that company but narrower industry knowledge than someone who has worked for multiple organizations.
 My grandfather worked for the same bank for over 40 years.
-He undoubtedly had tremendous knowledge of that particular bank – its customers, history, processes and much more.
-And, he certainly knew a lot about banking, but likely less than someone who held similar positions to his at several different banks, learning different ways to operate and bringing efficient methods to new companies along the way.
+He undoubtedly had tremendous knowledge of that bank – its customers, history, processes and much more.
+And he certainly knew a lot about banking, but likely less than someone who held similar positions to his at several different banks, learning different ways to operate and bringing efficient methods to new companies along the way.

 Trying to decide if depth in the organization or breadth of experience across organizations is more valuable is a difficult calculation.
 Even the most loyal and dedicated recruiters wonder what skills they gain when they fill the same position for the 17th time.
 On the other side, recruiters with new organizations wonder if they’ll ever be deep enough in the organization to be trusted as a true business partner.
-Like it has in many ways, RPO (Recruitment Process Outsourcing) provides an avenue to provide a new choice to a difficult question.
-In RPO recruiting, there is another layer of organization – the RPO company layer as well as the client company level, which provides opportunities to simultaneously achieve depth of industry experience and depth of company experience.
+RPO provides an avenue to provide a new choice to a difficult question.
+There is another layer of organization for Recruitment Process Outsourcing – the RPO company level as well as the client company level, which provides opportunities to simultaneously achieve depth of industry experience and depth of company experience.